The Internet Theater Magazine of Reviews, Features, Annotated Listings

 As Bella describes Dunn's behavior in her class he is a solitary figure with few social relationships.
 He tells her he likes the class and that he is writing a novel.
 Their conversation moves into a discussion of his work and she advises him where to go with his writing.
 Next is dinner and a drink.
 There is no physical intimacy, but a dependence forms.

 Bella and Chris's scenes together, unlike the monologues, have energy, but they also have snippets of Bella addressing us through the fourth wall in the same voice as in the original monologue.
-Though they don't break the build of a scene yet do feel interruptive.
+They don't break the build of a scene yet do feel interruptive.

 Christopher delivers two speeches directly to the audience with vitality, but then, he is almost twenty.
 Despite his eccentric and intense behavior, he is likable.